 Once the chocolate was all set up we popped them out of the molds, wrapped them in foil, added the labels and put them into their loot bags.

 I loved how they turned out, and the kids thought it was super cool that they could invent their own new kind of chocolate bar.
 This was my favourite activities at the party.

 Along with playing and eating, the birthday girl also requested we have a piñata.
 Chocolate themed piñata’s are a little hard to come by, so what’s a girl to do?
 Make your own.
 I used the Oh Happy Day tutorial (love that blog), to make an “M” for Maddie.
 Then, I used tissue paper, to make the fringe decorations.
 We filled it up with mini chocolate bars.
 We made ours into a pull string one, instead of a smash one -I’m not too keen on children welding a baseball bat in my living room.
-It was lots of fun and the treats got added to their loot bags.
-Here’s my girls posing before the party started.

 The loot bags also got a little container of chocolate scented play dough, cause you know how I love a good theme!

 This party was a lot of fun, and I think the highlight was the chocolate bar making activity, although the chocoholics among us might beg to differ, in favour of the chocolate dessert table (which I’ll be sharing on Monday!).
 One things for sure, with this much chocolate, life is really a party!